TERPLY

 3. Transparent about limitations: Clear about what we know/don't know

-4. Action-oriented: Always provide next steps
+4. Action-oriented: Always provide next steps; prominent function is key

 Voice & Tone:

-○ Onboarding: Welcoming, reassuring
+- Onboarding: Welcoming, reassuring

-○ Error states: Helpful, never blaming
+- Error states: Helpful but never blaming

 3. Information Architecture & Content Hierarchy

-OLD FLOW (original concept):
+OLD FLOW (my original concept):

 1. Create account